 Maintain the confidentiality of any information obtained about the sponsoring organization.

-Ensure appropriate insurance is in place for foreseeable exposures associated with program.
+Ensure that appropriate insurance is in place for foreseeable exposures associated with program.

 Responsibilities of the Sponsoring Organization

 Supervising and Guiding the Internship Experience